kristoff-it/zig-okredis/REPLIES.md

 ### Strings
 Parsing strings without allocating is a bit trickier.
-It's possible to parse a string inside an array, but the two lengths must match, as there is no way to otherwise indicate the point up to which the array was filled.
+It's possible to parse a string inside an array, but the two lengths must match, as there is no way to otherwise indicate the point up to which the array was filled using an array type alone (in Zig null-terminated arrays are supported but not the idiomatic way of representing strings).

 For your convenience the library bundles a generic type called `FixBuf(N)`.
 A `FixBuf(N)` just an array of size `N` + a length, so it allows parsing strings